will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

 Varied Factors
 ^^^^^^^^^^^^^^
-A Varied factor is an implicitly-:math:`x_{c}`-dependent function parameterized on one or more parameters.
+A Varied factor is a parameterized (i.e. -:math:`p`-dependent) function on one or more parameters.
 It should be thought of as being built up of a set of "variations" that correspond to particular points in the "variation space", specifically the points where one of the "variation coordinates" equals +1 or -1 and the remaining "variation coordinates" are all 0.
 The +1 point is the "up variation" corresponding to the given coordinate, and the -1 point is the "down variation" for that coordinate.
 There is also the "nominal variation"  corresponding to all coordinates equalling 0.
 The variations themselves could be functions of the parameters but are normally just ConstHisto factors (in which case the Varied factor is called a `Histo` factor).
 The variation coordinates are often explicitly model parameters, but could also be functions of the model parameters (i.e. the coordinates implicitly depend on the parameters).
 The Varied factor has an "interpolation code" that defines how exactly to interpolates/extrapolate from these defined points to any point in the variation space.
 The formulae for this interpolation are:....

 .. math::